HomeBlogReviewsWalmart

 The Experience

 While the experience of walking into a Walmart is pretty universal, most of us haven’t wandered all that close to the jewelry counter before.
-Even so, it probably won’t come as a shock when we say that Walmart doesn’t seem focused on trying to rival the level of service offered by jewelry stores – although, as ever, the one benefit you get from a Walmart (aside from being able to pick up a carton of eggs while you’re there) is that you actually get to see the ring before you commit.
+Even so, it probably won’t come as a shock when we say that Walmart doesn’t seem focused on trying to rival the level of service offered by engagement ring stores near you — although, as ever, the one benefit you get from a Walmart (aside from being able to pick up a carton of eggs while you’re there) is that you actually get to see the ring before you commit.

 When you look at the type of rings they offer, however, the one benefit Walmart has over an online vendor like James Allen tends to go out the window.